-Parameters for the pit design such as minimum mining width, ramp slope angle, bench height, inter-ramp slope angle and others were based in the mine equipment selected.
+Parameters for the pit design such as minimum mining width, ramp grade, bench height, inter-ramp slope angle and others are based on the mine equipment selected.
 Table 16-3 shows the design parameters used in the final pit and pit phase designs.